 Bachelor of Applied Science

-Prior to her leadership roles with KPMG, Ms Fahey’s executive career spanned a range of roles including Chief Information Officer of General Motors Holden (Australia) and Deputy Managing Director of SAP Australia.
-Ms. Fahey retired from the KPMG partnership in 2014.
-Since that time, Ms Fahey has undertaken several independent engagements, amongst others, acting as consultant and adviser to a number of corporates and state government entities in relation to major transformation programs and IT capability.
+Prior to her leadership roles with KPMG, Julie’s executive career spanned a range of roles including Chief Information Officer of General Motors Holden (Australia) and Deputy Managing Director of SAP Australia.
+Julie retired from the KPMG partnership in 2014.
+Since that time, she has undertaken several independent engagements, amongst others, acting as consultant and adviser to a number of corporates and state government entities in relation to major transformation programs and IT capability.

-Ms Fahey is currently a non-executive director with IRESS Ltd and Seek Ltd. She is also a non-executive director of a small number of IT&T companies, and a not-for-profit organisation.
+Julie is currently a non-executive director with IRESS Ltd and Seek Ltd. She is also a non-executive director of a small number of IT&T companies, and a not-for-profit organisation.
 In her role on the Vocus Board, Julie Chairs the Remuneration Committee.

 Mark has been a key player in New Zealand’s competitive telco market for almost two decades.
 As CEO of CallPlus, Mark positioned the company as a true competitor to the incumbents.
 The growth and reputation of CallPlus positioned it strongly in the industry and through its multiple brands (including Slingshot and Orcon) has achieved 15% market share.